shaik1002/biggitlabbomb/doc/api/members.md

 Gets a list of indirect memberships for a billable member of a group.

-Prerequisites:

-- This API endpoint works on top-level groups only.
-It does not work on subgroups.
-- This API endpoint requires permission to administer memberships for the group.

 Lists all projects and groups that a user is a member of, that have been invited to the requested root group.
 For instance, if the requested group is `Root Group`, and the requested user is a direct member of `Other Group / Sub Group Two`, which was invited to `Root Group`, then only `Other Group / Sub Group Two` is returned.

 The response lists only indirect memberships.
 Direct memberships are not included.

+This API endpoint works on top-level groups only.
+It does not work on subgroups.

+This API endpoint requires permission to administer memberships for the group.

 This API endpoint takes [pagination](rest/index.md#pagination) parameters `page` and `per_page` to restrict the list of memberships.